fssa-batch3/balaji.saravanan__web_project/README.md

 * Scenario 1: Successfully uploaded the nEW LEADER PROFILE
     * Steps :
-        1. Login as a admin.
+        1. Login as a admin. in the email name= admin@gmail.com
+             password: Admin@55
         2. Navigate to the admin dash board page click create.
+        3. click the create lists.
-        3. Enter the required leader profile details such as name, description, and position.
+        4. Enter the required leader profile details such as name, description, and position.
-        4. Click the "submit" button to submit the new LEADER PROFILE.
+        5. Click the "submit" button to submit the new LEADER PROFILE.
     * Expected result :
         * The new product is created and added to the new MP list.

-VIEW THE LIST OF LEADER PROFILE :  ( COMPLETD )

-* Scenario 1: Successfully view list of leader profiles
-    * Steps :
-        1. Login as a admin.
-        2. Navigate to the mp list list page.
-        3. View the list.
-    * Expected result :
-        * The user can view the list of leader profile.

 EDIT THE LEADER PROFILE :  ( COMPLETD )